Project Summary

 Project Description

-RAM was retained by FortisBC, to perform detailed integrity/maintenance inspections of several pipelines spanning bridge and aerial crossings.
-The services were conducted on or in close proximity to live gas pipelines, over environmentally sensitive water bodies and on active bridges belonging to third parties such as Districts, the Ministry of Transportation and Infrastructure (MoTI), and the Ministry of Forests, Lands and Natural Resource Operations.
+The services were conducted on or in close proximity to live gas pipelines, over environmentally-sensitive water bodies, and on active bridges belonging to third parties such as Districts, the Ministry of Transportation and Infrastructure (MoTI), and the Ministry of Forests, Lands and Natural Resource Operations.

-As part of the services, FortisBC required touch up painting activities, as determined during the inspection.
+As part of the services, FortisBC required touch-up painting activities, as determined during the inspection.

-RAM’s Role
+Our Role

-The inspections included the following observations:
+The inspections included the following observations and analyses:

-• Condition of ground entry points
+• Condition of ground entry points;

-• Corrosion of pits, specific location(s),
+• Corrosion of pits, specific location(s);

-• Condition of Pipe Supports
+• Condition of pipe supports;

-• Condition of Spring Hangers and Structural Brackets
+• Condition of spring hangers and structural brackets;

-• Vibrations (if observed) due to External Forces
+• Vibrations (if observed) due to external forces;

-• Pipe alignment
+• Pipe alignment;

-• Condition of Pipe / tower / cable anchors
+• Condition of pipe / tower / cable anchors;

-• Leakage (due to corrosion or damage)
+• Leakage (due to corrosion or damage).

 Project Highlights

 RAM worked with a Snooper Truck for the majority of the inspections.
 These multi-purpose units provide the most extensive reach capabilities for a wide variety of bridges, trestles, and viaducts.
-The fully hydraulic, easily mobile crane allows operators to be positioned exactly where they need to be to perform any type of under bridge task.
-This offered not only better ergonomics but significant cost savings when compared to scaffolding options.
+The fully-hydraulic, easily-mobile crane allows operators to be positioned exactly where they need to be to perform any type of under bridge task.